 Casey is the Director of the Institute for Individual and Organizational Change.
-He has been training on Motivational Interviewing since 2002 and been part of the international Motivational Interviewing Network of Trainers (MINT) since completing the training with William Miller and Theresa Moyers in 2008.
+He is a lead trainer and has been training on Motivational Interviewing since 2002.
+Casey been a member of the international Motivational Interviewing Network of Trainers (MINT) since completing the training with William Miller and Theresa Moyers in 2008.
 He has provided over 500 trainings to professionals in healthcare, mental health, chemical dependency, juvenile justice, probation, corrections, drug courts, vocational rehabilitation, schools/universities , blind and deaf services, and child welfare.

-John is a trainer for the Institute for Individual and Organizational Change and has been training MI in a variety of settings for three years.
+John is a lead trainer for the Institute for Individual and Organizational Change and has been training MI in a variety of settings for three years.
 John completed training and became designated as a MI coder, utilizing the Motivational Interviewing Treatment Integrity (MITI) scale to evaluate and provide tailored feedback to those seeking to improve their MI skills.
 He is also a Registered Health Coach (RHC), having demonstrated measureably effective use of MI in healthcare settings.
 Aside from training, John's focus continues to be on the research and fidelity supporting MI.
-John completed his international Motivational Interviewing Network of Trainers (MINT) training in Krakow, Poland.
+John was accepted into the international Motivational Interviewing Network of Trainers when he completed hid training in Krakow, Poland, in 2013.

 Rachel is an Adjunct Trainer for the Institute for Individual and Organizational Change.
 Aside from providing a variety of MI trainings in education, mental health, and addictions, she was the lead trainer for training prison and community corrections staff in Washington State Department of Corrections.
 Rachel completed her international Motivational Interviewing Network of Trainers (MINT) training in Krakow, Poland, in 2013.